 1. Take breaks from your digital screens

-For longer breaks, we advise you stand up as well as stretch your legs, neck and also back.
+For longer breaks, we advise you to stand up as well as stretch your legs, neck and also back.
 While you do this, attempt shutting your eyes to relax the eye.

 2. Prevent your allergy triggers

 Allergic reactions can create havoc on your eyes.
 How?
-Allergens activate a release of histamine in the body, which it will trigger eye capillary to dilate and at the same time caused your eyes and nose to feel irritated and itchy.
+Allergens activate a release of histamine in the body, which will trigger eye capillary to dilate and at the same time cause your eyes and nose to feel irritated and itchy.
 Prolong eye allergic reactions also leads to swelling and inflammation, which makes your eyes look tired and create strain to the eye.